Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 We refer to it using a slash character `/` on its own;
 this is the leading slash in `/Users/nelle`.

-Inside that directory are several other directories:
+Inside that directory are several other directories, e.g.:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
 `Users` (where users' personal directories are located),